-carbon Monoxide Poisoning: Early signs of carbon monoxide poisoning resemble the flu, with headaches, dizziness or nausea.
+CARBON MONOXIDE POISONING: Early signs of carbon monoxide poisoning resemble the flu, with headaches, dizziness or nausea.
 If you have these signs, the heater may not be working properly.
 Get fresh air at once!
 Have heater serviced.
 Some people are more affected by carbon monoxide than others.
 These include pregnant women, people with heart or lung disease or anemia, those under the influence of alcohol and those at high altitudes.

-NATURAL AND PROPANE/LP GAS: Natural and Propane/LP gas are odorless.
-An odormaking agent is added to the gas.
+NATURAL AND PROPANE GAS: Natural and propane gas are odorless.
+An odor-making agent is added to the gas.
 The odor helps you detect a gas leak.
 However, the odor added to the gas can fade.
 Gas may be present even though no odor exists.